andrewrgarcia/XRDpy/README.md

 * Plots data

-XRD.py also integrates the XRD_functions.py script in order to do the following
+#### XRD.py also integrates the XRD_functions.py script in order to do the following:

-* Performs a background subtraction algorithm on XRD data
+* Perform background subtraction algorithms on XRD data

-* Calculates crystallite size for each of the XRD spectrum using the Scherrer equation and displays them on the shell.
+* Calculate crystallite size for each of the XRD spectrum using the Scherrer equation and displays them on the shell.

+* Do an n-point moving average to smooth the data (if desired)

-* Plots one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)
+* Plot one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)